What is Washington’s Mental Health Referral Service for Children and Teens?

 - If the mental health provider has openings for new patients

-- Provider’s specialties and types of treatment offered
+- Provider’s specialties and the types of treatment offered

 - Which health insurance or state programs cover the provider